foobarops/gitlab-proxy/README.md

 # Gitlab Proxy
 This project is a simple proxy for Gitlab API.
 It is a Spring Boot application that forwards requests to Gitlab API and returns the response to the client.

 The main goal of this project is to provide quick responses to the client by caching the responses from Gitlab API.
 Refreshing the cache can be done by using a `refresh` flag in the request.

 Currently, the proxy has only one endpoint `/groups` that returns the list of groups from Gitlab API.

+Docker images can be built using the Dockerfile or using gradle.
+The proxy can be run using docker-compose or using docker.

 The proxy can also be used to add more features like rate limiting, security, monitoring, etc.
 It is also a simple project that can be used as a starting point to build more complex projects.
 See the section [Further improvements](#further-improvements) for more details.